matthiaskeller1578/example_fail-log_craftingDH/2019-06-18-week-6-fail-log.md

 ### Week 6 Fail Log
 This week I am finishing up my digital history course, by completing my final capstone project!
 I am working on a combined project with Maggie Sherwin and Ruzbeh Irani where we are fixing the atomic history project that Sebastian Mol made.
+For this Assignment I was responsible for Quebec, and BC locations, and the chalk river.
+Maggie was responisbile for the Northwest Territories, and Ruzbeh looked after the remaining two Ontario locations.
 #### Trail, BC
 One of the first things that I stuggled with, was figuring out why the Trail, BC file was not linking with the rest of the assignment.
 In order to fix this I went through the files that Mol created, and I found that there was a command lacking which allows for the BC file to be linked.
 Once I found the name and location of the BC trail file, I was able to link it with the rest of the assignment.